Continuing Education for Addiction Counselors

 Georgia Addiction Counselor Continuing Education Resources

-Georgia’s Alcohol & Drug Abuse Certification Board (ADACBGA) is generous about accepting CE from most recognized accreditors for addiction counselor education, so you shouldn’t have trouble with a NAADAC, NASW, or NBCC approved program.
+Georgia’s Alcohol & Drug Abuse Certification Board (ADACBGA) is generous about accepting CE from most recognized accreditors for addiction counselor education, so you shouldn’t have trouble with a NAADAC, NASW, or NBCC-approved program.
 But each of those will also be subject to additional scrutiny before being allowed, so the organization publishes a list of approved providers with ADACBGA provider numbers that are accepted without question.

 Iowa Addiction Counselor Continuing Education Resources

 As noted above, Iowa requires at least half of your renewal hours to be earned through in-person learning.
 As an added incentive to stick with traditional courses, you’re charged a $15 CEU approval fee for online learning submissions.
-While the board doesn’t produce a master list of providers or courses that are approved for CE, it does have a unique way to help you clock those required in-person hours: IBC puts out an annual list of approved continuing ed classes (Zoom attendance is allowed) that don’t take that additional fee:
+While the board doesn’t produce a master list of providers or courses that are approved for CE, it does have a unique way to help you clock those required in-person hours.
+IBC puts out an annual list of approved continuing ed classes (Zoom attendance is allowed) that don’t take that additional fee:

 Louisiana Addiction Counselor Continuing Education Resources

 In many ways, Louisiana has a relaxed approach to continuing education for addiction counselors.
-Unlike many states, all 48 hours required can be complete through remote or home study.
+Unlike many states, all 48 hours required can be completed through remote or home study.
 On the other hand, the state regulatory authority does pre-approve providers.
 NAADAC doesn’t make the list.
 All other CE must have firm connections to substance abuse and addiction counseling.

 Michigan Addiction Counselor Continuing Education Resources